joshwnj/drx/README.md

 - a functional component `Heading`
   - renders an `<h1>` with classname `message__heading`
   - receives a `heading` prop which becomes the `children` of the `<h1>`
+  - note that `Heading` is a real ordinary react component, and we can do all of the usual things with it like setting `.defaultProps`.

 - a functional component `Text`
   - renders a `<span>` with classname `message__text`